CN-LEON-DX/note/ansible/README.md

 - Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
 - After you group your content into roles, you can easily reuse them and share them with other users. https://docs.ansible.com/projects/ansible/latest/playbook_guide/playbooks_reuse_roles.html

+- The struture in roles you must following with -> otherwise -> it not working properly ;(